apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

     ticket, causing all future authentication attempts with that instance of that login ticket to fail.

--   Login tickets SHOULD begin with the characters, "LT-".
+-   Login tickets SHOULD begin with the characters "LT-".